 The University provides Short Term Disability (STD) at no cost to eligible employees.
-STD runs concurrently with FMLA, LOA, etc. and includes a 2-week elimination period.
+STD runs concurrently with FMLA, LOA, etc. and is available after 2 weeks of a disability event.
 Life University will pay up to 100% of wages up to 12 weeks including the use of personal, vacation and banked leave balances.
-You must be employed at least 1 year to be eligible for STD.